dy/piezo/docs/r&d.md

   * The size of final list is unknown in advance.
 It requires dynamic-size mem allocation.
   ?
 Can we detect size in advance somehow?
-  * We can reserve memory
+  ?
+We can reserve memory slot for dynamic ops and perform various stuff there
+    * we may need it anyways for memory swiggling ops

 ## [ ] Import into function scope?